Grounded Reason

 youtube tv

-Youtube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.
-The YouTube TV app has also returned to Roku devices after settling a dispute between the two companies.
+YouTube TV supports Roku, Android, iOS, Apple TV, Fire TV, Chromecast, and more.
 Please read our review of YouTube TV for more details.

 Hulu + Live TV